ashishhoro/ashishhoro/README.md

 - 👋 Hi, I’m @Ashish
-- 👀 I’m interested in front-end and back-end work
+- 👀 I’m interested in full-stack role
-- 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate for nodejs web apps
 - 📫 How to reach me rehzen.harrish.98@gmail.com